QubitPi/athena/pages/guide/v1/09-filestores.md

    explicit support for Swift
 2. HDFS Store - File is persisted on Hadoop HDFS.

+> 📋 It is assumed that the "HDFS Store" means a **single-cluster** HDFS.
+However, the Athena architecture does not
+> preclude implementing a multi-cluster HDFS store

 Stores can be included through the following artifact dependencies:

 ### Swift Store